 Our patent-pending Anthem Inclined Screen includes a number of distinguishing features that set it apart from competitor models.
 Bottle jack lifting points provide operators a safer setting for spring replacement.
 Hinged access doors prevent material spillage by sealing access holes and the hinges ensure the doors are never misplaced.
 Segmented belt guards and drive guards require only one person to remove and return during maintenance.
-Additionally, the unit is backed by the industry’s first two-year standard warranty, in addition to one-year parts protection.
+Backed by the industry’s first two-year standard warranty, the Anthem Inclined Screen is available as a stand alone unit or configured on a screening plant.

 Bottle Jack Lifting Points